 - 1/4 cup extra virgin olive oil

-- 1 medium onion (or 1/2 large onion), chopped white, yellow, or sweet onion (do not use red)
+- 1 1/2 large yellow onion, chopped white, yellow, or sweet onion (do not use red)

 - 2 cloves of garlic, minced

-- 28 ounce can san marzano tomatoes (whole, peeled)
+- 1 28 oz. can whole, peeled san marzano tomatoes

 - 1 pound pasta**

 - In a large dutch oven or skillet, heat the extra virgin olive oil over medium heat.
-Add chopped onions and cook for 10 minutes, until soft and translucent, stirring occasionally to avoid browned onions.
+Add onions and cook for 10 minutes, until soft and translucent, stirring occasionally to avoid browned onions.
 Add garlic and cook for one minute.
 Do not let garlic burn.
 Open canned tomatoes, and as you pour tomatoes into the dutch oven, crush each one with your hand, releasing juices and breaking up the flesh of tomatoes one by one.
-Add several cranks of salt to tomatoes.
-Simmer for 30-40 minutes, stirring every few minutes to avoid burning of tomatoes.
+Add 1 teaspoon kosher salt to the tomatoes.
+Cover and simmer on low heat for 30-40 minutes, stirring every few minutes.

-- About 20 minutes before pomodoro sauce is done cooking, bring a large pot of water to boil.
-Just before it begins to boil, generously salt the water.
-If using spaghetti or other classic dried pasta, cook 1 minute less than package directions or until just barely "al dente".
+- About 20 minutes before tomatoes are done simmering, bring a large pot of water to boil.
+Once boiling, generously salt the water with kosher salt.
+If using spaghetti or other classic dried pasta, cook 1-2 minutes less than package directions or until just barely "al dente".
 Remove 1 cup of starchy pasta water from pot just before pasta is finished cooking.
-If cooking gnocchi, pasta is cooked when the gnocchi float to the top of the boiling water.
 Strain from pasta water immediately as to not overcook.

 - Using an immersion blender, blend the contents of the pomodoro sauce in dutch oven together until smooth.
 Taste sauce and add additional salt if needed.
-Add the reserved cup of pasta water to pomodoro sauce, and bring to a soft boil over medium-high heat.
+Add 1/2 of the reserved cup of pasta water to pomodoro sauce, and bring to a soft boil over medium-high heat.
 Add pasta and stir constantly for about 1 minute.
+Add more of the starchy pasta liquid if needed.
 Remove from heat and serve immediately.
-Top with fresh basil and parm as desired.
+Top with fresh basil and parmigiano reggiano as desired.